-- Put the key in the ignition and turn to “ON” position but don’t start the vehicle.
+- Put the key in the ignition and turn to the “ON” position but don’t start the vehicle.

 - Click “Set/Reset” and a message saying “Tire Learning Active” will pop up.

-- If you own an old model without instrument cluster, press the odometer reset button until “Tire Learning Active” message is displayed.
+- If you own an old model without an instrument cluster, press the odometer reset button until “Tire Learning Active” message is displayed.

 - Connect the J-46079 Tire Pressure Monitor Tester to the left front tire and press the active button.
 Wait for 10 seconds until a horn chirp sound is heard.
 Repeat the process for remaining tires.

 - Once all tires are done, turn the key to the “OFF” position.